 For more advice on house training, see Bunny behaviour – Training bunny.

 For indoor housing products see Housing products – Indoor.

 Other indoor accommodation types

-- Hutches need to be at least 6ft by 3ft by3ft and if they do not have the run of the house then they will need an exercise area of 8ft by 4ft by 3ft.
+- Hutches used indoors need to be at least 6ft by 3ft by 3ft and if they do not have the run of the house then they will need an exercise area of 8ft by 4ft by 3ft also.

-- Dog crates are not big enough on their own, will need to have a run also attached/available as the dog crates are only usually 4ft in length.
+- Dog crates are not big enough on their own so you will need to provide a run also.
 A good idea is to attach a puppy pen to the dog crate to allow for the extra space.
 Please note some dog crates can also be difficult to clean out.

-- Indoor rabbit/guinea pig cages – again the size of these are usually too small on there own, so to add a puppy pen as additional space would be a great idea.
-Be aware of indoor rabbit cages with a step up/over at the entrance.
-They are not rabbit friendly.
-Old & young rabbits struggle to get in and out of them and if your rabbit needs to sprint into it at speed if something panics them they could injure themselves.
+- Indoor rabbit/guinea pig cages – the size of these are usually too small on there own, so to add a puppy pen as additional space would be a great idea.
+Beware of indoor rabbit cages with a step up/over at the entrance as they are not rabbit friendly.
+Old & young rabbits struggle to get in and out of them and if your rabbit needs to sprint in it at speed, if something panics them, they could injure themselves.
 The plastic indoor hutches/cages are not rabbit friendly and also not big enough.

 Where to place your rabbit’s indoor home